-One Saturday morning, I was out running errands when I looked down at the gas gauge and realized I was close to empty and needed gas.
-So I pulled over to the local gasoline convenience store (QuikTrip) and began pumping gasoline.
-Usually, I would run into the store and buy a soda or some snacks to eat, but this time, I was just content with putting gas in my car.
-As I was pumping gas I began reminiscing about the previous weekend when I had attended a communications and listening seminar in New York City and was thinking about the friends I had stayed with.
+One Saturday morning, I was out running errands when I looked down at the gas gauge in my car.
+Realizing I was close to empty, I pulled over to the local gas station convenience store (QuikTrip).
+Usually, I would run into the store and buy a soda or some snacks to eat, but this time I was just content with putting gas in my car.
+As the gas was pumping, I began reminiscing about the previous weekend when I had attended a communications and listening seminar in New York City and was thinking about the friends I had stayed with.

 Sunday night after the seminar, we had gotten back to my friend’s apartment and started cooking dinner.
-My friend had found a cauliflower pizza crust at Trader Joe’s and wanted to try it as an alternative to bread pizza crust, similar to a gluten-free option.
+My friend had found a cauliflower pizza crust at Trader Joe’s and wanted to try it as a gluten-free alternative to bread pizza crust.
 I had never heard of pizza crust made of cauliflower so I was intrigued by the proposition and game for trying it.
-We topped the crust with our favorite toppings, tomato sauce, chicken, spinach, cheese – and put it into the oven, following the preparation instructions on the back of the pizza crust box.
-To our amazement, the pizza was really tasty, and none of us missed the thick bread crust we would have normally had, had we ordered a pizza or made a pizza the traditional way.
+We topped the crust with our favorite toppings – tomato sauce, chicken, spinach, cheese – and put it into the oven, following the preparation instructions on the back of the box.
+To our amazement, the pizza was really tasty and none of us missed the thick bread crust we would have normally eaten, had we ordered a pizza or made a pizza the traditional way.

-The next thing I heard was the gas pump handle click as the car tank was now full of gas, and when I put the handle back up on the gasoline pump station, I noticed the sign at the top advertising Pepperoni Pizza in QuikTrip’s new Quik Kitchen.
-I giggled at myself because I realized that no matter where we are, or what we are doing, we are constantly inundated with pictures of food, (case in point – snack commercials during prime time TV watching, or cereal commercials during Saturday morning breakfast).
-Or in my case, a pizza advertisement at the top of a gasoline pump when I’m pumping gas.
-In that moment I thought to myself, even though there is a lot of temptation everywhere, I can still make good choices or better-for-me substitutions and still eat foods I like – like pizza, instead of depriving myself.
-Being on a diet doesn’t have to be torture, I can find alternative ingredients to use, to make my favorite dishes and eat healthy.
+The next thing I heard was the gas pump handle click as my car’s tank was now full.
+As I put the handle back up on the gasoline pump station, I noticed a sign above it advertising pepperoni pizza in QuikTrip’s new Quik Kitchen.
+I giggled to myself because I realized that no matter where we are or what we are doing, we are constantly inundated with pictures of food – snack commercials during prime time TV, cereal commercials during Saturday morning breakfast or, in my case, a pizza advertisement at the top of a gasoline pump while I’m pumping gas.
+In that moment I thought to myself, even though there is a lot of temptation everywhere, I can still make good choices or better-for-me substitutions.
+I can still eat foods I like – like pizza – instead of depriving myself.
+Being on a diet doesn’t have to be torture, I can find alternative ingredients to use to make my favorite dishes and eat healthy.

-With that, I got in my car and drove down to my local Trader Joe’s where I picked up a cauliflower pizza crust, pepperoni and cheese to enjoy a slice of good ol’ home made pepperoni pizza from my kitchen.
+With that, I got in my car and drove down to my local Trader Joe’s where I picked up a cauliflower pizza crust, pepperoni and cheese and set off to enjoy a slice of good ol’ homemade pepperoni pizza from my kitchen.